drvdputt/KROME-Cpp-example/README.md

 Not sure if this still works, as it was written as a quick test a couple of years ago.

-But I made this example public in case anyone is trying to figure this out.
+I made this example public in case anyone is trying to figure this out.

+There is a submodule included, which points to the version of KROME for which this worked.